Digital-Analog Quantum Simulations Using The Cross-Resonance Effect: Many-body compilation

 This sequence for simulating the evolution of $H_{ZZ}$ can be interpreted as the combination of two blocks: the first one represents the evolution given by $\hat{P}_{1}=e^{-iH_{1}t}$, where we only drive odd qubits, and the second one represents the evolution given by $\hat{P}_{2}=e^{-iH_{2}t}$, where we only drive even qubits, both in a frame rotated by Hadamard gates.
 The integrity of these simulation blocks relies on the fact that $[H_{1},H_{2}]=0$, meaning that the pairwise combination of propagators is exact.
 Then, the propagators corresponding to the two blocks can exactly describe the evolution of the whole,

 The propagator corresponding to $H_{ZZ}$ is computed as

 where $\hat{P}_{QF}^{\text{odd}}$ and $\hat{P}_{QF}^{\text{even}}$ are the propagators generated by $H_{QF}^{\text{odd}}$ and $H_{QF}^{\text{even}}$, respectively.
-The former is achieved by rotating all odd qubits by $U_{\text{QF}}$, and the latter is achieved by rotating all even qubits by $U_{\text{QF}}$.
-This transformation is discussed in Appendix~\ref{appB}.
-Furthermore, $U = \bigotimes_{k} H_{k}$, where $H_{k} = e^{i\pi/2} e^{-i\pi y_{k}/4}e^{-i\pi z_{k}/2}$ represents the application of a Hadamard gate on qubit $k$.
-The simulation protocol is \begin{enumerate} \item Apply Hadamard gates on all qubits. \item Let the states evolve with underlying Hamiltonian for time $\tau$. \item Apply Hadamard gates on all qubits. \item Change control-target status from odd to even qubits. \item Apply Hadamard gates on all qubits. \item Let the states evolve with analog Hamiltonian for the same time $\tau$. \item Apply Hadamard gates on all qubits. \end{enumerate} Due to the idiosyncrasies of the Hamiltonians derived in this protocol, we benefit from the absence of Trotter error, which implies no limits on application time, $\tau$, of the block.
+The former is achieved by rotating all qubits by $U_{\text{QF}}^{\text{odd}}$, and the latter is achieved by rotating all qubits by $U_{\text{QF}}^{\text{even}}$.
+Furthermore, $U_{W} = \bigotimes_{k} W_{k}$, where $W_{k} = e^{i\pi/2} e^{-i\pi y_{k}/4}e^{-i\pi z_{k}/2}$ represents the application of a Hadamard gate on qubit $k$.
+The simulation protocol is \begin{enumerate} \item Prepare an initial product state $\otimes_{k}|\psi_{k}\rangle$. \item Apply Hadamard gates $W$ on all qubits. \item Let the states evolve according to the underlying analog Hamiltonian with analog propagator $\hat{P}_{QF}^{\text{even}}(\tau)$ for time $\tau$. \item Let the states evolve according to the underlying analog Hamiltonian with analog propagator $\hat{P}_{QF}^{\text{odd}}(\tau)$ for time $\tau$. \item Apply Hadamard gates $W$ on all qubits. \end{enumerate} Note that operations that consist on the application of a unitary $U$, followed by their inverse $U^{\dagger}$, render the identity as the result, and thus are not mentioned in the simulation protocol steps.
+However, these operations are included in the figures for illustrative purposes.
+Due to the idiosyncrasies of the Hamiltonians derived in this protocol, we benefit from the absence of Trotter error, which implies no limits on application time, $\tau$, of the block.
 This block is represented in Fig.~\ref{fig3}.
 To evolve a state $|\psi\rangle$ with Hamiltonian $H_{ZZ}$, one must re-apply the block $M$ times where the total evolution time is $T=M\tau$.
+Gate-based quantum circuits describes the application of quantum gates following the usual flow of time.
+That is, from left to right, following the order in which the operators are applied on a quantum state represented by a ket.